 When hot smoking the fish, it is not necessary to brine or cure the salmon.
 When you cure or brine the salmon, it will draw moisture or water from the filets and add the brine, including the salt and other flavorings, into the fish.

 To brine the fish, mix 1 gallon of water, 1 cup of pickling salt (non-iodized), and 2 cups brown sugar in a large plastic container.
-Submerge the fish fillets in the brine and allow to soak for at least 4 hours.
+Submerge the fish fillets in the brine and allow them to soak for at least 4 hours.

 Some of the large salmon species like king salmon may need much longer in the brine.
 You could always place them in the brine and in the fridge overnight to be sure.
 Once the fish has been brined, remove it from the solution and pat it dry with paper towels.